Econiverse/econiverse/content/due_diligence/internet_archives/_index.md

 It is possible for website owners to request content to be removed from Wayback Machine.
 {{< /hint >}}

+## Ghostarchive
+[Ghostarchive](https://ghostarchive.org/) is a web archiving website and platform.
+It is designed to be fast, versatile, and easy to use.
+A open source release is planned soon.

 ## Reveddit
 To recover information that has been removed from Reddit, replace "reddit" in the